-On December 14, 2009, the company completed its acquisition of Doyon Equipment, Inc., a leading Canadian manufacturer of baking ovens for the commercial foodservice industry, for a purchase price of approximately \$5.8 million.
-The purchase price is subject to adjustment based upon a working capital provision within the purchase agreement.
+On December 14, 2009, the company completed its acquisition of Doyon Equipment, Inc. ("Doyon"), a leading Canadian manufacturer of baking ovens for the commercial foodservice industry, for a purchase price of approximately \$6.4 million.
+In the third quarter 2010, the company finalized the working capital provision provided for by the purchase agreement resulting in an additional payment of \$577,000.